Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abhishek Khaitan

 Okay, thanks.
-That’s it for myself.
+That’s it for my side.

 Ajay Thakur